apache/nifi-site/src/pages/markdown/quickstart.md

 ```

 <br/>
-This will checkout the 0.x branch locally and set it to track the 0.x branch in the remote named origin (the default name).
+This will checkout the 0.x branch locally and set it to track the 0.x branch in the remote named `origin` (the default name).
 <br/>

 ### Linux Operating System Configuration

-_NOTE_: If you are building on Linux, consider these best practices.
+**NOTE:** If you are building on Linux, consider these best practices.
 Typical Linux defaults are not necessarily well tuned for the needs of an IO intensive application like NiFi.
 For all of these areas, your distribution's requirements may vary.
 Use these sections as advice, but consult your distribution-specific documentation for how best to achieve these recommendations.

 #### Maximum File Handles

 NiFi will at any one time potentially have a very large number of file handles open.
 Increase the limits by
-editing '/etc/security/limits.conf' to add something like
+editing _/etc/security/limits.conf_ to add something like:

     *  hard  nofile  50000
     *  soft  nofile  50000

 #### Maximum Forked Processes

 NiFi may be configured to generate a significant number of threads.
-To increase the allowable number edit '/etc/security/limits.conf'
+Increase the allowable number by editing _/etc/security/limits.conf_ to add something like:
     *  hard  nproc  10000
     *  soft  nproc  10000

-And your distribution may require an edit to /etc/security/limits.d/90-nproc.conf by adding
+Your distribution may require an edit to _/etc/security/limits.d/90-nproc.conf_ by adding:
     *  soft  nproc  10000

 #### Increase the number of TCP socket ports available